-Need a new closet on a small budget?
-Skip the expensive store-bought wardrobe, and try this simple DIY.
+If you need a new closet on a small budget you can skip the expensive store-bought wardrobe and try this simple DIY.

 A chic curtain rod mounted to the bottom of some inexpensive, industrial shelving creates a stylish storage solution with a modern, baby-boutique feel.
-Display shoes or store other accessories in attractive shelf-top boxes, adding the occasional decretive accessory to re-enforce the clothes as décor concept.
-For an even bigger statement, organize that pint-sized apparel by color!Continue to 4 of 11 below.
+Display shoes or store other accessories in attractive shelf-top boxes, adding the occasional decorative accessory to reinforce the clothes-as-décor concept.
+For an even bigger statement, organize that pint-sized apparel by color.

 Beaded Clothes Line